How GPS Works

 Limitations

-GPS signals are weak when they reach Earth.
-They can be blocked or degraded by:
+GPS signals are weak when they reach Earth and can be affected by:

 A Timing System That Enables Location

-GPS is fundamentally a timing system that enables positioning.
-By measuring how long radio signals travel from space to Earth, receivers compute distance and solve for position.
+GPS is fundamentally about precise timing.
+By measuring signal travel time from satellites, receivers compute distance and determine position.

-Like other infrastructure systems, it operates continuously and quietly in the background — enabling navigation, communication synchronization, and coordinated operation across modern networks.
+It operates continuously in the background, enabling navigation, synchronization, and coordination across modern systems.